 During the vehicle's first ten years exploring the Saturn system, NASA's Cassini spacecraft took images making up a mosaic of Saturn's moon Enceladus.
 USRA's Paul Schenk created maps using data from Cassini which shine a new light on Saturn's six major icy moons: Mimas, Enceladus, Tethys, Dione, Rhea and Iapetus.
 Results were featured by Space.com as "Best-Ever Maps of Saturn's Icy Moons."

 Image Credit: NASA/JPL-Caltech/Space Science Institute/USRA Lunar and Planetary Institute.

 Cassini will continue to study Saturn and its moons until September 2017, when the probe will intentionally dive into the planet's thick atmosphere.

 Perspective view of heavily fractured, cratered terrain on Enceladus, using images from the Cassini spacecraft.
 The view is ~ 5 km across and shows hill and rifts coated with snow from Enceladus' plumes of ice and vapor.
-This image was developed by Dr. Paul Schenk of USRA's Lunar Planetary Institute.
+This image was developed by Paul Schenk, Ph.D., of the USRA Lunar Planetary Institute.